3-Steps to Clarity: Know When You're Projecting and How to Stop

 Parts of ourselves that we don't understand

-Below, you'll find a three-step process to help you clarify whether you're projecting or not.
+Below, you'll find a three-step process to help you identify and explore potential areas of projection.
 You can apply this inquiry process to any challenging situation that comes up for you.

 STEP 1: Notice if you're exhibiting these symptoms of projection: